Skip to main content

 Default configuration variables

-To ultimate deploy to AWS, Pulumi needs to know how to connect to AWS.
-To connect, Pulumi uses a provider (more on that later).
-The configuration for that provider can be set through the command line: pulumi config set aws:<option>.
+Pulumi needs to know how to connect to AWS.
+You configure the AWS provider through the command line with pulumi config set aws:<option>:

 pulumi config set aws:profile default